celiajosso/planning-poker/README.md

 ![image](https://github.com/user-attachments/assets/021bb9f8-e93b-4bb5-adff-f84030ff77fc)

-##### Save story : Only for logged in administrators
+##### Save story

 ![image](https://github.com/user-attachments/assets/f54510d0-5e4f-4731-9a15-e0e08a88eb2f)

 This icon permits to save the story.
-So, it will calculate the final estimate (mean of scores of all participant during the last round), display it, and copy the data in the `/history` page.
+So, it will calculate the final estimate (mean of scores of all participants during the last round).
+Then, it will also save all the data related to the story into the database so  you can find in the `/history` page.
 To specify that the story is saved, the icon appears darker.
 For example, let us suppose that we have two participants.
-In the last round, one voted 7 and the other.
+In the last round, one voted 7 and the other 8.
 The administrator decides to save the issue.
 Here is the display:

 ![image](https://github.com/user-attachments/assets/6ccb1615-9832-4e76-8afd-58363642e353)